swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 Kubernetes cluster.
 Using the labels defined previously, you'll be able to start the training of the model on the node with the GPU.

+Additionally, as the experiment is now being reproduced directly from the CI/CD pipeline, we will modify the workflow to automatically push the results to the DVC remote storage and enable the updated lock file to be committed to the repository automatically.

 Update the `.github/workflows/mlops.yaml` file.

 Take some time to understand the new steps: